Chapter · Temple · 2 Nights

 A structural pause.

 A short drive east of Seoul, into the mountains.
-Geumseonsa is not a wellness retreat; it is a living temple.
-You are here for two nights and two mornings.
+Geumseonsa is not a retreat center; it is a living temple, built and kept by one monk.
+You arrive, you are shown where things are, and then — for two nights and two mornings — nothing is asked of you.
 The absence is the program.

 Hongsan Sunim